mwojick/audio-pond/README.md

 - `--output-dir`: Specify output directory (default: ./output)
 - `--no-trim`: Skip trimming silence from start of MIDI file before conversion
 - `--no-split`: Skip splitting MIDI file into treble and bass tracks
+- `--no-tempo-adjust`: Skip adjusting note durations to match the target tempo
 - `--time`: Time signature for LilyPond output
 - `--key`: Key signature for LilyPond output
 - `--quant`: Quantization value for LilyPond output
+- `--bpm`: BPM of the piece

 ## Output Files

-For each conversion, the following files will be generated in the output directory:
+For each conversion, the following files will be generated in the output directory (in order):

 - `1_raw_audio.wav`: Extracted audio from source
 - `2_transcription.midi`: Transcribed MIDI
 - `2_transcription_trimmed.midi`: Transcribed MIDI with initial silence removed
+- `2_transcription_tempo_adjusted.midi`: Transcribed MIDI with note durations adjusted to match the target tempo
 - `2_transcription_split.midi`: Transcribed MIDI split into treble and bass tracks
 - `3_lilypond.ly`: LilyPond notation
 - `3_lilypond_parallel.ly`: LilyPond notation with parallelMusic (for easier editing)